 99% of the 4,200 graduates from the classes of 2010-2015 who responded to California University’s post-graduate survey are employed, continuing their education or serving in the military.

 Lt.
-Gen. Alan R. Lynn ’79 - Director of the Defense Information Systems Agency (DISA)
+Gen. Alan R. Lynn ’79 - Director of the Defense Information Systems Agency and commander of the Joint Force Headquarters-Department of Defense Information Networks.

-Aaron Walton ’68 - (retired) Senior Vice President of Highmark Inc. of Pittsburgh and a member of Board of Governors for Pennsylvania’s State System of Higher Education
+Aaron Walton ’68 - President of Cheyney University of Pennsylvania and (retired) Senior Vice President of Highmark Inc. of Pittsburgh.

 As the nation's 1st HBCU (Historically Black College or University)—Cheyney University has been educating students and transforming lives since 1837.